 Altogether, 16,000 black people left the United States under the auspices of the American Colonization Society and similar groups.
-It was the largest out-migration in the country’s history.
+It was likely the largest out-migration in the country’s history.

 Why did Ben Major, who descended from a long line of slave owners, decide to free his enslaved people?
 Did the newly emancipated people want to go to another country?
 Did they have a choice?
 What would life in Africa have been like for them?
 What was the colonization movement about?
 Did those who supported it have noble or nefarious intentions?

 The surviving correspondence seems to indicate that Tolbert respected and perhaps even cared for Ben and his family.
 Was such a relationship possible between formerly enslaved people and the man who had once owned them?
 It took more than six years to find answers to these questions.

 Liberty Brought Us Here is a well-researched, compelling human drama—a story of survival and dreams for a better life.